 Notice that the "My Interface" window cannot be made smaller than the minimum width specified.
-All CAPI geometry values (window size and position) are integers and represent pixel values.
+All CAPI geometry values (window size and position) are integers and represent pixel values relative to the topmost/leftmost visible pixel of the primary monitor.

 Only a top level CAPI element is shown by display - that is, an instance of an interface.
 To display other CAPI elements (for example, buttons, editor panes, and so on), you must provide information about how they are to be arranged in the window.
-Such an arrangement is called a layout - you will learn more about layouts in Chapter 6.
+Such an arrangement is called a layout - you will learn more about layouts in Chapter 7.

 On the other hand, contain automatically provides a default layout for any CAPI element you specify, and subsequently displays it.
 During development, it can be useful for displaying individual elements of interest on your screen, without having to create an interface for them explicitly.
 However, contain is only provided as a development tool, and should not be used for the final implementation of a CAPI element.
-See Chapter 9, "Defining Interface Classes" on how to display CAPI elements in an interface.
+See Chapter 10, "Defining Interface Classes" on how to display CAPI elements in an interface.

 Note that a displayed CAPI element should only be accessed in its own thread.
-See "The correct thread for CAPI operations" on page 11 for more information about this.
+See "The correct thread for CAPI operations" on page 27 for more information about this.